campus-crime-watch/campus-crime-watch.github.io/README.md

 We found it the easiest to host the web app through [GitHub Pages](https://pages.github.com/) so that the app is hosted directly from the existing GitHub repository, reflecting the latest changes and commits.

-For more information and a step-by-step guide, please consult the [official documentation](https://docs.github.com/en/pages).
+For a step-by-step guide and more information, please consult the [official documentation](https://docs.github.com/en/pages).
+The following are some crucial points for the app to go live:
+* Make sure the name of the repository from which the web app is gping to be deployed is `_organization_name_.github.io` where _organization_name_  matches the name of your organization precisely.
+In our case, since our organization name is `campus-crime-watch`, we named the repo `campus-crime-watch.github.io`.
+This way, you'll have a nice and clean URL.
+*
 ## Building The Map

 ## Creating The News Ticker